alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 7. Open the file `C:/Scripts/ConfigurationFile.ini` in an editor.

 8. Find the line `SQLSYSADMINACCOUNTS="TURINGSAFEHAVEN\atiadmin"` and change the domain name to the correct custom domain.
 Save and exit.
+NB: If your domain is a subdomain (i.e. `testb.dsgroupdev`) use the first part only (i.e. `"TESTB\atiadmin"`)

 ### SQL Server installation